-Don’t rush into anything.
-Take time to consider your choices, and get a second opinion if necessary.
+- Don’t rush into anything: Take time to consider your choices, and get a second opinion if necessary.

-Bring someone with you to your doctor appointments.
-Take notes or ask your doctor if you can record your visit.
+- Bring someone with you to your doctor appointments: Take notes or ask your doctor if you can record your visit.
 This can help ensure that you don’t forget anything that’s discussed.

-Ask questions.
-Have your doctor explain all of the potential benefits, risks, and side effects associated with each treatment.
+- Ask questions: Have your doctor explain all of the potential benefits, risks, and side effects associated with each treatment.

-Consider a clinical trial.
-Find out if there are any clinical trials for which you may be eligible.
+- Consider a clinical trial: Find out if there are any clinical trials for which you may be eligible.
 There may be an experimental treatment option available for your specific cancer.

 Although receiving a metastatic breast cancer diagnosis can be overwhelming, there are many treatment options that can help reduce symptoms and prolong life expectancy.
 Though there isn’t a current curative treatment, some women will live for many years with metastatic breast cancer.

-Research on how to stop cancer cell growth, boost the immune system, and disrupt cancer metastasis is ongoing and new treatment options may be available in the future.
+Research on how to stop cancer cell growth, boost the immune system, and disrupt cancer metastasis is ongoing, and new treatment options may be available in the future.

 There isn’t a definitive way to guarantee that your cancer won’t recur or metastasize after treatment, but there are steps you can take that may reduce your risk.
+These steps include:

-- avoiding processed and sugar-laden foods
+- avoid sugar-laden foods

 - Cutting back on alcohol: Drink in moderation or not at all.
 Moderate drinking is one drink per day for women and two drinks per day for men.
 Alcohol is a risk factor for developing breast cancer, but its impact on cancer metastasis or recurrence is still